pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 {{% notes type="info" %}} Pulumi ESC is a feature of Pulumi Cloud and in order to use ESC, you should be using Pulumi Cloud as your backend. {{% /notes %}}

-To leverage ESC, you first need to initialize a new environment like this:
+To leverage Pulumi ESC, you first need to initialize a new environment like this:

 ```bash
 esc env init shared-multi-region